eyecantell/fileclip/README.md

 # Fileclip

 Fileclip is a command-line tool for copying file references to the system clipboard, enabling seamless file copy/paste operations across supported platforms.
 It supports copying multiple files or directories, making it easy to paste files into file managers (e.g., Windows File Explorer, Nautilus, Dolphin) or other applications that support file references.
+A Windows host watcher service facilitates copying files from containers to the Windows clipboard.

 ## Features

 - **Cross-Platform**: Works on Windows, macOS, and Linux (including WSL and containers).
-- **File and Directory Support**: Copies references to individual files or all files within directories (recursive by default).
+- **File and Directory Support**: Copies references to individual files or all files within directories (non-recursive by default).
 - **Clipboard Integration**: Uses native clipboard commands to copy file references or URIs, depending on the platform.
 - **Fallback for WSL/Containers**: In WSL or VS Code containers, falls back to copying `file://` URIs as text to the Windows clipboard for use in Windows applications.
-- **Container Support**: In VS Code containers, communicates with a Windows host service to copy native Windows file paths to the clipboard.
+- **Container Support**: In VS Code containers, communicates with a Windows host watcher (`fileclip-watcher`) to copy native Windows file paths to the clipboard.

 ## Installation